lnunno/lnunno.github.io/projects.md

 permalink: /projects/
 ---

+I care a lot about finding the right solution to a problem and helping the humans tackling the hard problems with technology.
+Sometimes that involves writing code, other times it can be more complicated.

 This is a selection of some programming and software engineering projects I have been involved in, it is by no means an exhaustive list.

 # Palantir Technologies

 ## Fullstack development (August 2018 - present)

+Product development on mission planning and operations applications for some of the most critical/high consequence events ongoing in the world.
+Some features developed Included multi user collaboration on high scale map applications, data visualization, and security.
+Specialized in front end development with TypeScript and React.
+Designed complex features that utilized and coordinated multiple services.

+Worked on the Gaia team which is the map application powering Gotham.
+Used in live operations with multiple users collaborating on the same map with high scale data.
+Gaia helped the United States and its allies combat the war on terror and deter near-peer conflict with larger nations.

+Worked on a suite of mission planning applications for modeling potential real-world conflicts and possible outcomes.
+These applications also were also used to run exercises in large government organizations and inform future decisions for resource allocation and unit readiness.
+Integrated with a number of proprietary government systems and interoperable with the Palantir Gotham and Foundry products.

 # Sandia National Labs